xuejingjiao/TPS-Analyzer/README.md

 Thompson Parabola Spectrometer Analyzer

-This is a GUI program for analyzing Tompson Parabola Spectrometer (TPS).
+This is a GUI program for analyzing Tompson Parabola Spectrometer (TPS) Image.
-For more information about TPS, visit:

-Before you run this codemake sure you have PyQt5.11 + installed.
+Before you run this code make sure you have PyQt5.11+ installed.
 To run
     $ python main.py